Fix Mac Won't Restart or Restart Not Working: Complete Guide

 3. Follow the on-screen instructions to reinstall macOS.

-Reinstalling macOS does not typically erase your data, but it's always a good idea to back up your files using Time Machine or another backup solution before proceeding.
+Reinstalling macOS does not typically erase your data.
+However, it's always a good idea to back up your files.
+You can use Time Machine or another backup solution before proceeding.

 If none of the software solutions work, the issue may lie with your Mac's hardware.
 Hardware issues that could prevent restarting include a malfunctioning power button, faulty RAM, or logic board problems.